arthii17/Captum/README.md

 Occlusion Graph Small Window size
 ![image](https://github.com/arthii17/Captum/blob/main/Images/OcclusionSmall_Penguin.JPG)

-Scenario 2 - Incorrect Prediction by PyTorch model Here the input image is of swan but the model wrongly interprets it as penguin.
+Scenario 2 - Incorrect Prediction by PyTorch model.

+Here the input image is of swan but the model wrongly interprets it as penguin.
 In scenarios like this, captum's attribution graphs are very helpful to figure out why the model wrongly interpreted it and where was it actually looking at.
 Let us see the outputs of Integrated gradients graph and occlusion graphs to figure out why it identified swan as penguin.

 Attribution Outputs Integrated Gradients